-Our Series 1 common stock will be listed on the Nasdaq Global Market under the symbol "BIGC."
+Our common stock is listed on the Nasdaq Global Market under the symbol "BIGC."

-U.S. Federal Income Tax Considerations for Non-U.S. Holders
+U.S. federal income tax considerations for Non-U.S. Holders

 The following discussion is a summary of U.S. federal income tax considerations generally applicable to the ownership and disposition of our Series 1 common stock by a Non-U.S. Holder (as defined below) that holds our Series 1 common stock as a capital asset (generally, property held for investment).
 This discussion is based on the Code, Treasury Department regulations promulgated thereunder ("Regulations"), judicial decisions, administrative pronouncements and other relevant applicable authorities, all as currently in effect as of the date hereof and all of which are subject to change or differing interpretations (possibly with retroactive effect).
 No ruling has been or will be sought from the Internal Revenue Service (the "IRS"), with respect to the matters discussed below, and there can be no assurance the IRS will not take a contrary position regarding the tax consequences of the acquisition, ownership or disposition of our Series 1 common stock.
 In either case, the tax considerations of owning or disposing of our Series 1 common stock could differ from those described below.